devcollaborative/drupal8-devcollab-lightship/README.txt

 Steps detailed here: https://css-tricks.com/gulp-for-beginners/

   1. Install a version of node that is known to work - nvm use This will find the version of node specifced in the .nvmrc file.
+  ** This step is optional.
+You may use any version of Node, but if you have troubles, this is a known version that works. **

   2. Initialize Node Package Manager - npm init
   This will generate a package-lock.json file, which *should* be committed in Git.